team-rocos/loomo-on-azure/README.md

 Be sure to edit the ```MainActivity.java``` file and set the ```connString``` near the top.
 IoTHub connection strings can be found in the [portal](https://portal.azure.com), for IoT Central you will need to [generate the connection string](https://docs.microsoft.com/en-us/azure/iot-central/tutorial-add-device#generate-the-connection-string)

+## GStreamer

+GStreamer is a pipeline-based multimedia framework that links together a wide variety of media processing systems to complete complex workflows.
+For instance, GStreamer can be used to build a system that reads files in one format, processes them, and exports them in another.
+The formats and processes can be changed in a plug and play fashion.

+We use GStreamer with WebRTC to steam the video to the ROCOS platform.
+The repo build depends on the GStreamer lib.
+Please follow the instrcutions below to setup the development environment.

+- Download the pre-build binaries from the link [here](https://gstreamer.freedesktop.org/data/pkg/android/1.16.1/gstreamer-1.0-android-universal-1.16.1.tar.xz).
+- Unzip the file and copy the folder `gstreamer-1.0-android-universal-1.16.1` to `vendors` folder under the project root directory.

 ## Telemetry

 Loomo sends the following telemetry data to the cloud